Bucks sizzle from 3-point range to blast Blazers 134-106

 TIP-INS

 Trail Blazers: Derrick Jones Jr. missed a second straight game with a sprained left foot.
-Trail Blazers coach Terry Stotts says he’s hoping Jones will be able to play at some point during this four-game road swing.
+Stotts says he’s hoping Jones will be able to play at some point during this four-game road swing.
 The Trail Blazers also were missing guard C.J.
 McCollum (hairline fracture in his left foot) and center Jusuf Nurkic (fractured right wrist), who have been out since mid-January.

 Bucks: By ending this brief skid, the Bucks avoided suffering their ninth loss of the season in their 20th game.
 Last season, the Bucks didn’t lose for the ninth time until their 61st game.